KaleabGudissa/KaleabGudissa/README.md

 <p align="center">
   🚀 It’s not only humans.<br>
   🤖 Not only AI either.<br>
-  🌍 Humans + AI together will change the world!
+  🌍 Humans + AI together will change the world!!
 </p>